hadronzoo/cron-stream/README.md

 ## Usage

-`cron-stream` takes a 6-field cron expression and returns a stream that emits `Date`s periodically, according to the supplied schedule.
+`cron-stream` takes a 6-field cron expression and returns a stream that emits `Date`'s periodically, according to the supplied schedule.
 Additionally takes the following option keys:

   - `:timezone` evaluate the cron expression in a given